wpswings/wallet-system-for-woocommerce/README.txt

 The Wallet system for Woocommerce allows you to send Wallet cashback rewards to customers in their WooCommerce wallets.
 Even if the payment method used to purchase the product is other than the wallet plugin, customers will still receive cashback rewards.
 You can set the cashback type as percentage or fixed and offer it cart-wise or category-wise.

-**19. Credit Amount on Daily User Visit, Commenting, and Sign Up** Our digital wallet plugin allows you to implement a WooCommerce credit system.
+**19. Credit Amount on Daily User Visit, Commenting, and Sign Up** Our WooCommerce wallet plugin allows you to implement a WooCommerce credit system.
 You can decide a daily login reward amount and enable your customers to earn wallet credit daily by simply logging in to their wallets.

 You can also let them earn wallet credit for submitting product reviews.
 For this feature, you can set the limit on how many comments a user can have per post, credit amount, and customize comment label text.